Learn the EASY ways to figure out which side of iron-on vinyl goes down when you cut it in this simple tutorial.

 And there you go — now you’ll always know which side is the carrier side and the vinyl side.
 And that means you always know which side goes DOWN (the carrier side) and which side goes UP (the vinyl side) when you cut your iron-on vinyl!

 Now that we know how to cut our iron-on vinyl, I’m going to make some simple iron-on vinyl T-Shirts and show you how to do it, too!
-Watch for the tutorial soon.
+Here’s the step-by-step tutorial and video for an iron-on t-shirt.